maximebf/atomik/docs/en/manual/translations.md

-# Lang
+# Translations

-The Lang plugin adds translation features to Atomik.
+<div class="note">You will need the Translations plugin which is bundled with Atomik</div>

 This plugin is gettext-like.
 You write your application in its default language and then provide translations for each part of text.

 ## Creating language files

 A language file provides translation from one language to another.